-If you own an RV or travel trailer and are planning a summer vacation, you’ll probably need a cell booster.
+If you own an RV or travel trailer and are planning a summer vacation, you’ll probably need an RV cell booster.

-84% of the RV owners we surveyed said their cell phone enhances their camping experience.
-Whether used for GPS routing, campground research or emergency phone calls, losing cell connectivity turns your smartphone into a pricey paperweight.
+In fact, 84% of the RV owners we surveyed said their cell phone enhances their camping experience.
+Whether used for GPS routing, campground research, or emergency phone calls, losing cell connectivity turns your smartphone into a pricey paperweight.

 Today we’re sharing three RV cell booster options.
 From decent to excellent, any of these boosters can give you added peace of mind once you hit the open road.

 We’ve used all of these in the past and can give you first hand, real-life feedback from our five years of full-time RV travel.

 Let’s dive in.

 We’ll begin with a quick overview of what a cell booster does and how it works.

 As the name implies, the device boosts the cell signal.
 The antenna on your RV roof pulls in a cell tower signal, and another antenna inside your RV rebroadcasts the amplified signal to your device.